 White Bryony (Bryonia dioica) is a climber in the Cucurbitaceae (cucumber) family that develops multiple stems and forms greenish flowers in summer.
 The Black Bryony (Tamus communis) belongs to the Dioscoreaceae (yam) family and is a twisted climber.

-In early summer (May-July), inconspicuous spikes of tiny greenish-yellow flowers are formed.
+In early summer (May-July), inconspicuous spikes of tiny greenish-yellow star-shaped flowers are formed.
 To differentiate between the two, white Bryonia has 5-lobed leaves, larger tendrils, and flowers.

 In contrast, black bryonia has cordate leaves, no tendrils, and tiny flowers.